 Double‑degree programs combine the Business Administration program with either a Bachelor of Arts in Financial Mathematics or a Bachelor of Science in Computer Science at Laurier.
 Or the Business Administration program can be combined with the Bachelor of Computer Science or the Bachelor of Mathematics at the University of Waterloo.

 Economics students can concentrate in Financial Management or Accounting.
 Students in Economics programs can also add the Management Option to their degree.

 Laurier’s renowned Faculty of Music is dedicated to fostering artistic and scholarly development of the highest calibre and to providing a creative environment for student success.
 Laurier’s most intimate undergraduate faculty, the Faculty of Music has approximately 350 to 400 full‑time students enrolled.

-From Jazz to Contemporary, Opera and Music Theory, the friendly, people-centered Faculty of Music offers programs that attract students from across Canada and overseas.
+With a range of innovative program options, the friendly, people-centered Faculty of Music offers programs that attract students from across Canada and overseas.
 In 2013, Laurier was named Canada’s Best Music Campus by CBC Radio.

 Laurier’s Brantford campus has quickly established itself as a dynamic institution offering first‑class liberal arts, social science, and professional programs.

 - LLB (University of Sussex) and BA (Laurier) in either Criminology, Law & Society, or Human Rights & Human Diversity

 - Bachelor of Fine and Applied Arts in Game Design & Development

 - Bachelor of Arts in Indigenous Studies (must be combined with another major)